 Cho Lon appears to revitalize at night.
 Lights are up, neon signs of different sizes, shapes are visible from a distance.
 Along with shopping, you cannot finish the visit without sampling the local cuisine, including Tu Xuyen tofu, Duong Chau fried rice, and dumplings.

-14. Find your inner peace inside Thien Hau Pagoda
+14. Find your Inner Peace inside Thien Hau Pagoda

 You will bound to pass by a few of Cho Lon's pagodas, shrines, and community homes because there are so many of them.
 But let me pick up the must-visit one for you: the magnificent Thien Hau Pagoda.
 The center yard's incense coils appear to hide this location from the commotion outside, giving residents a tranquil and quiet area to pray, unwind, and ponder.